petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 For example, customer data locked in a CRM or company’s marketing automation tool can be unified and shared easily through a portal-heritage DXP.
 This saves businesses and customers time and effort and helps companies better understand and support their target audience.

-## Long-term Customer Relationships Focus
+## Long-term Personalization & Authentication

-Portals connect businesses to target audiences through secure interfaces.
-Personalization provides users with the content and capabilities that they need.
-CMS technology traditionally focuses on serving content to anonymous prospects and can struggle with these authenticated experiences.
+While traditional CMS technology focuses on serving content to anonymous prospects, portals are designed to foster personalized connections between businesses and their target audiences.
+By providing secure interfaces and tailored experiences, portals enable companies to build lasting relationships and meet the specific needs of each individual user.

 ## Secure Data Handling Capabilities